NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

     - You have a soundbar connected to your TV and are connected using wired Ethernet.
     - The MAC address in the binding configuratiion is blank/wrong.
     - You have to wait up to 60 seconds after turning OFF, before you can turn back ON (This is a Samsung feature called "instant on")
+- My TV asks me to accept the connection every time I turn the TV on
+    - You have the TV set to "Always Ask" for external connections.
+You need to set it to "Only ask the First Time".
+To get to the Device Manager, press the home button on your TV remote and navigate to Settings → General → External Device Manager → Device Connect Manager and change the setting.
+    - You are using a text `.things` file entry for the TV `thing`, and you haven't entered the `webSocketToken` in the text file definition.
+The token is shown on the binding config page.
+See below.

 ## Text Files